 Some initial thoughts on

-tooth Shimano 9-speed rear derailleur, and a triple front
+tooth Shimano 9-speed rear dérailleur, and a triple

-chainwheel is for going fast on good roads, and gets very little use in
+chainwheel is for going fast on good roads, and has proved to be of

 the cramped streets of Ottery and the pot-holed single-track lanes

 through which my house communicates.
 Also, it has to be said

 that, since heart surgery, I haven't got the strength to make

 the bike go fast in top gear; and the fitting of a mechanical aortic

 valve requires that I take Warfarin to keep my blood-clotting time

 between 2 and 3 times that of a normal person.
 I therefore